 This may occur only in cases of gross misconduct (ie, misconduct of a very serious nature including that which the employer is justified in treating as very serious in the context of its business).
-It is important that a non-exhaustive list of examples of gross misconduct be set out by the employer and relayed to each employee.
+A non-exhaustive list of examples of gross misconduct must be set out by the employer and relayed to each employee.
 The list is usually contained in the employment contract.